-Cenovus is an integrated oil company headquartered in Calgary, Alberta.
+Cenovus is an integrated oil and natural gas company headquartered in Calgary, Alberta.
 Cenovus is in the business of developing, producing and marketing crude oil, natural gas and natural gas liquids ("NGLs") in Canada, and also conducts marketing activities and owns refining interests in the United States ("U.S.").

 All of Cenovus's oil and natural gas reserves and production are located in Canada, within the provinces of Alberta and British Columbia.
-As at December 31, 2018, Cenovus had a land base of approximately 5.4 million net acres.
-The estimated proved reserves life index based on working interest production as at December 31, 2018 was approximately 29 years.
+As at December 31, 2019, Cenovus had a land base of approximately 5.3 million net acres.
+The estimated proved reserves life index based on working interest production as at December 31, 2019 was approximately 31 years.